-Can you have mitral valve prolapse and exercise?
+Can you have mitral valve prolapse and exercise regularly?

 Yes, you can have mitral valve prolapse and exercise.
 In fact, most medical professionals agree that exercise is one of the best therapies available to people living with a prolapsed mitral valve, particularly those who are symptomatic.

 Studies show that symptoms like fatigue, chest pain, anxiety attacks, dizziness, and mood swings are reduced when patients engage in certain types of exercise when you have the MVP condition.

 With mitral valve prolapse, or any other disease or disorder, every individual is different and every case is unique.
 Exercising may not always be suitable when you have MVP or the MVP syndrome (one should always consult a physician to help determine this).
 That being said, physical activity is beneficial for most individuals living with a prolapsed mitral valve.